 Additionally, individuals can expect that a first time DUI offender will be placed on 12 months of probation.
-If you are facing DUI charges for the first time, a DeKalb County DUI lawyer is ready to help you navigate the charges and defend them toward your best potential outcome.
+If you are facing drunk driving charges for the first time, a DUI attorney is ready to help you navigate the charges and defend them toward your best potential outcome.

 In DeKalb County, the prosecutors from the Solicitor General’s Office take first time DUI charges very seriously.
 There is currently a lot of emphasis in DeKalb County on reducing the number of DUI-related fatalities, so the police department is operating more road blocks and looking for impaired drivers.
 The Solicitor General’s Office is taking each DUI very, very seriously, and a robust defense is critically important.

 DeKalb County currently has no diversion program for DUI charges.
 The only way that a person charged with a DUI in DeKalb County can go and put their cases as a diversion is if the prosecutors feel that the DUI charge is small enough that they will dismiss it and then allow the diversion for other charges to remain.

 As an example, sometimes people may be arrested in possession of marijuana and DUI.
 If the evidence of the DUI is not strong, the prosecutors will sometimes dismiss that charge and allow the person to go through the diversion program for the marijuana charge, but if the DUI charge remains, there is no diversion program.

 Probation is required of all people in DeKalb County who are convicted of DUI.